AVitriolo/GUS/README.md

 # GUS
-A ML framework to correlate and predict gene expression from methylation data
+A ML framework to predict gene expression and select CpGs from methylation data

 ![Image not available](dag.png)